Folate (often interchanged with folic acid) is a B vitamin that’s involved in creating DNA, and is also involved in creating proteins.

 |Brussels sprouts||1 cup||56||94|

 Legumes in general dominate the list.
-Lentils and several types of beans all have a lot of folate in them.
+Lentils and chickpeas, and several types of beans all have a lot of folate in them.

 As long as you’re eating beans semi-regularly, you probably meet the RDA from them alone.